Istalif: History

-"Istalif is one of the most picturesque spots which can be conceived; all that a combination of natural beauties can achieve we behold here in perfection: their effect is not diminished, but rather augmented by the rude appearance of the houses of the town.
-The scenery of the country around is extensive and grand, in happy unison with the keeping of the whole picture.
-The people of the country have a proverb, that he who has not seen Istalif has nothing seen."
+Nineteenth-century travellers left some of the earliest detailed descriptions of the settlement and its inhabitants.
+The British explorer Charles Masson described Istalif as one of the most beautiful places in the region, writing:Istalif is one of the most picturesque spots which can be conceived; all that a combination of natural beauties can achieve we behold here in perfection: their effect is not diminished, but rather augmented by the rude appearance of the houses of the town.